crowdsecurity/cs-blocklist-mirror/docker/README.md

 4.3.2.1
 ```

-### microtik
+### mikrotik

-If your microtik router does not support ipv6, then you can use the global query parameters to only return ipv4 addresses.
+If your mikrotik router does not support ipv6, then you can use the global query parameters to only return ipv4 addresses.

 Example: